batleforc/rust-template/Readme.md

 This is a template of an api to have a quick start.

+This api is linked to a [vue3 template](https://github.com/batleforc/vue-template).

 This api also help me learn how to use:

 - tracing/metrics/open telemetry